civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 6. Exit IRB.

-7. Look at the code for the private method `.minimum_height_for_type`.
+7. Look at the code for the private method `minimum_height_for_type`.
 The constants are being accessed there without referencing the name of the module.
 That's possible from within the module definition itself—the same would be true for a class definition.
 But, as we saw, from outside the module definition, the constants are only accessible by using the module as a namespace (e.g., RideHeightChecker::ROLLER_COASTER_MINIMUM_HEIGHT).

 *Note:*  Technically, the value of a constant can be changed, but doing so would violate convention, and Ruby will warn us.